RizwanAli-GIS/EnumerationAreasMappingTool/README.md

 The core logic per admin polygon is:

-1. **Aggregate** — Count the total analysis field value (e.g., households) within the admin boundary via a spatial join.
+1. **Aggregate** — Count the total value (e.g., households) within the admin boundary via a spatial join.
 2. **Pass-through** — If the total is already within the maximum threshold, write the polygon to the output as-is.
-3. **Hierarchical splitting** — If the total exceeds the maximum, iteratively split the polygon using ordered hierarchy feature classes (e.g., roads → sub-district boundaries).
+3. **Hierarchical splitting** — If the total exceeds the maximum, iteratively split the polygon using ordered hierarchy feature classes (e.g., roads → plots → building features).
 4. **Gap-fill** — Union the split result with the original admin boundary to ensure full spatial coverage with no gaps.
 5. **SC-MVC clustering** — Apply ArcGIS's Spatially Constrained Multivariate Clustering to group sub-polygons into EAs that satisfy the `min_val` / `max_val` constraints.
 6. **Adaptive retry** — If clustering fails, the tool automatically adjusts constraints and retries, and falls back gracefully by eliminating zero-value polygons.